Autonomous-Drone-Racing-Lab/Efficient-Path-Planner/README.md

 ```

 **Install OMPL**

-Follow the tutorial on the ompl website
+Follow the tutorial on the [ompl website](https://ompl.kavrakilab.org/installation.html)

 ### Build Code
 To generate the python binding simply run
 ```
 pip install .
 ```
-from the root of the directory.
-This makes the package available via the name `polynomial_trajectory` in python, i.e. `import polynomial_trajectory`
+from the root of this package.
+This makes the path planning package available to python via the name `polynomial_trajectory`, i.e. `import polynomial_trajectory`

-To setup the build system, before the first `pip install .` you must do
+**Important: In case the first run fails, you must first setup the build system.** For this follow the steps:
 ```
 mkdir build
 cd build